wjleece/AI-Agents/README.md

       * Context Awareness
       * Helpfulness
   * **Human-in-the-Loop:** Allows for human clarification during the evaluation phase if the evaluator AI deems it necessary, and stores these clarifications as "learnings."
-  * **Data Simulation:** Operates on in-memory data stores for customers, products, and orders for simulation purposes.
+  * **Data Simulation:** Operates on in-memory data stores (implemented as dictionaries) for customers, products, and orders for simulation purposes.
   * **Modular Design:** Code is structured into classes for storage, conversation context, and the dual agent evaluator.

 ### Requirements